mliq/JSONFileParser/README.md

 ### <a name="strategy-3"></a>Strategy 3 - Use Items

-To be documented and updated soon, see below for some explanation of last year's functionality (which has not been updated yet).
+To be documented and updated soon how you can automate this, see below for some explanation of last year's functionality (which has not been updated yet).
+But for now, you have these instructions:
+>You can use items by POSTing them to `/items/use/{itemid}?target={target-userid}`.

+>Not all items accept targets.
+Some will only be used on yourself, and some auto-target.

 ----